asokolsky/systeminformation-api/README.md

 ```

 - {-p|--port}:```<port>``` - specifies port on which the service will listen for incoming HTTP connections
-- -z|--zip - will force express to use gzip encoding
+- -z|--zip - will force express to use gzip encoding - experimental, not for production
 - -h|--help - display command line spec
 - -v|--version - show package version

 ## REST APIs Supported

-Only GET method is supported.
+Only HTTP GET is supported.
 The URIs start with ```/api/systeminformation``` followed by:

 - empty string - returns systeminformation package version